Planit-001/react-frontend/README.md

   - add a bottom navbar for mobile view (?) ( <BottomNavigation />)

 Issues:
-  - prevent creation of cal events if no title
   - error messages for api failing in toasts

 Meta ideas: